About Hazara World

 In a multiethnic country like Afghanistan, which should endorse the potential of diversity and ethnic minorities, there is need for a media outlet which encourages social pluralism and peaceful coexistence among ethnicities, in order to guarantee a fair and just society with equal opportunities for all.

-Hazara World was founded in 2011 by a Hazara activist, Bashir Barati, in Dublin, Ireland with the purpose of sharing the latest news, analysis and timely reports on current affairs, political developments and civil society activities, relating to an inclusive and diverse Afghanistan and diaspora.
+Hazara World was founded in 2011 by a Hazara activist with the purpose of sharing the latest news, analysis and timely reports on current affairs, political developments and civil society activities, relating to an inclusive and diverse Afghanistan and diaspora.

 Hazara World reflects the voices of ethnic minorities in a young democracy, and has the potential to shape Afghanistan, given that it has around three hundred thousand followers on social media, which is growing daily.